chuayongchi/q-learning_selection/README.md

 python qlearning_acne.py --dataset GSE108110
 ```
 You can replace GSE108110 with other dataset identifiers like GSE53795 or GSE6475 as needed.

+## Data Preparation
+Prepare your dataset in the required format.
+Example datasets can be downloaded from [GEO](https://www.ncbi.nlm.nih.gov/geo/).

 ## File Structure
 ```